diffix/desktop/docs/operation.md

 ## Select columns and generalization

-Like all data anonymization mechanisms, __Diffix__ distorts and hides data.
-The more columns included and the finer the data granularity, the more distortion and hiding. __Diffix__ distorts by adding *noise* to counts, and hides data by *suppressing* bins that pertain to too few protected entities.
+Like all data anonymization mechanisms, __Diffix Elm__ distorts and hides data.
+The more columns included and the finer the data granularity, the more distortion and hiding. __Diffix Elm__ distorts by adding *noise* to counts, and hides data by *suppressing* bins that pertain to too few protected entities.

 __Diffix for Desktop__ lets you control the quality of the anonymized data through column selection and column generalization (binning).
 It lets you inspect the quality of the anonymized data at a glance with *distortion statistics* and in detail with *side-by-side comparison* of the anonymized and original data.
 Through an iterative process of column selection and generalization, and anonymized data inspection, __Diffix for Desktop__ simplifies the task of data anonymization.